kabukky/httpscerts/README.md

 # httpscerts
-Simple library to generate server certs and keys for HTTPS support.
+A simple library to generate server certs and keys for HTTPS support.

 The code is modified from http://golang.org/src/crypto/tls/generate_cert.go.